Concert Health Aims to Scale Collaborative Mental Health Care

-Concert will use the investment to expand in California, where it already serves a handful of practices’ Medicare and commercial patients.
+Concert will use the investment to expand in California, where it already serves Medicare and commercial patients in a handful of practices.
 Spurred by Medi-Cal’s recent decision to begin reimbursing for collaborative care in 2020, those expansion efforts will focus on managed care plans and practices serving Medi-Cal enrollees, starting in Imperial County.

 Flipping a Switch to Collaborate

 Concert’s unique approach to scalable collaborative care involves employing, training, and supervising a network of remote licensed behavioral care managers and psychiatric consultants, who are available by phone or video.

 The remote network makes collaborative care accessible to small and rural practices, many of which lack the patient volume and the supply of local specialists that make on-site collaborative care teams feasible.
 In turn, patients in those practices gain access to mental health specialists without needing to leave their primary care system.